BioBoost/course-linux-essentials/docs/a-introductory/04-getting-help/README.md

 </pre>
 :::

+You can use the `apropos` command to find a specific command based on its description.
+This is especially helpfull when you know what you want to achieve but don't know what command to use.

 ## Info

 The `info` command also provides documentation on operating system commands and features.
-The goal of this command is slightly different from man pages.
+The goal of this command is slightly different from the man pages.

 Consider man pages to be more of a reference resource and info documents to be more of a learning guide.